WolfgangMehner/vim-plugins/lua-support/README.md

    (Read more about the template system in the plug-in documentation.)

-(2.5) Consider additional settings in the file '$HOME/_vimrc'.
-The files customization.vimrc and customization.gvimrc are replacements or extensions for your _vimrc and _gvimrc.
+(2.5) Consider additional settings in the file `$HOME/_vimrc`.
+The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions for your `_vimrc` and `_gvimrc`.
 You may want to use parts of them.
 The files are documented.

+   Some settings are specifically for Lua buffers and should be placed in the filetype plug-in.
+You may copy the file `lua-support/rc/lua.vim` into the directory `$HOME/vimfiles/ftplugin/`, or use the settings there as additions to your own filetype plug-in.

 (2.6) Make sure the shell is set up correctly.
-The options 'shell', 'shellcmdflag', 'shellquote', and 'shellxquote' must be set consistently.
+The options `shell`, `shellcmdflag`, `shellquote`, and `shellxquote` must be set consistently.
    Compare `:help luasupport-troubleshooting`.